Top Mechanical Engineer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Evidence they are self-motivated
+• - Confirmation they are comfortable with the program

 What the interviewer is looking for: